crajanahalli-oss/whisper-offline/README.md

 An offline speech-to-text web application using OpenAI's Whisper model via whisper.cpp.
 Transcribe audio **faster than real-time** (0.21x real-time factor) with GPU acceleration, entirely offline with no external API calls.

+> **📱 Mobile WASM Branch Available**: Check out the `feature/wasm-mobile-offline` branch for a browser-only WASM implementation that works on iOS/Android.
+See [CLAUDE-WASM.md](./CLAUDE-WASM.md) for details.

 ## Features

 - **Fully Offline**: No internet required after setup